Vibrant Bitmap

 What is a Bitmap?

-A bitmap constitutes a form of indexing technology within databases.
-It represents the values of a specific column as an element or form of a bit array or vector, where each bit indicates the presence or absence of a particular value for that column.
-Consequently, the most fundamental form involves assigning a bit index to each row and expressing presence or absence with 0 and 1.
+A bitmap is a form of indexing technology in databases.
+It represents the values of a specific column as an element or form of a bit array or vector, where each bit indicates whether a specific value for that column exists.
+Thus, the most basic form assigns a bit index to each row and represents existence as 0 or 1.

-For instance, consider a table possessing a gender column.
-Assume this table contains five rows, and the values of the gender column are as follows:
+For example, let's assume there is a table with a gender column.
+If this table has 5 rows, and the values of the gender column are as follows:

 - Male